Edible Wild Plants: A Year-Round Guide to UK Foraging

 Common Mallow (Malva sylvestris):

 Common mallow is a versatile edible plant with beautiful lavender or pink flowers.
-Its leaves are tender and have a mild flavor reminiscent of spinach.
+Its leaves are tender and have a mild flavour reminiscent of spinach.
 Look for the distinctive lobed leaves and the delicate flowers.
 Enjoy the young leaves raw in salads, sauté them as a nutritious side dish, or use them as a wrap for flavorful fillings.

 Top Tips for Summer Foraging